robertdfrench/ifuncd-up/README.md

 > The glibc solutions required to make IFUNC robust are not in place, and so we
 > should do what we can to warn users that it might break.

 It isn't just IFUNC either.
-Apple Mach-O has a feature called `.symbol_resolver` which they ["regret adding"][rjmccall].
+Apple Mach-O has a similar feature called `.symbol_resolver` which they ["regret adding"][rjmccall].

 ## OpenSSH
 OpenSSH is developed by the OpenBSD community, for the OpenBSD community, and